Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Introduction

-In this work, we employ several well-established transport models, including Jet AA Microscopic Transport Model (JAM)~\cite{Nara:2021fuu, Nara:2022kbb}, Simulating Many Accelerated Strongly interacting Hadrons (SMASH)~\cite{SMASH:2016zqf}, and AMPT~\cite{PhysRevC.72.064901, Yong:2023uct}, to calculate $v_2$ in this beam energy region.
-By comparing their predictions, we assess the robustness of the observed NCQ scaling and test how well current transport approaches can capture the evolution of collectivity and the transition between hadronic and partonic dynamics.
-Therefore, the paper is structured as follows: we first outline the key features of the transport model and its application at low collision energies, then present the detailed calculations and comparison with experimental measurements, and finally discuss the implications for our understanding of the QCD phase structure at High Baryon Density.
+In this work, we employ several well-established transport models, including Jet AA Microscopic Transport Model (JAM)~\cite{Nara:2021fuu, Nara:2022kbb}, Simulating Many Accelerated Strongly interacting Hadrons (SMASH)~\cite{SMASH:2016zqf}, and AMPT~\cite{PhysRevC.72.064901, Yong:2023uct}.
+Specifically, the simulations are performed with JAM version~2.1~\cite{Nara:2022kbb}, SMASH version~2.0~\cite{dmytro_oliinychenko_2020_4336358}, and AMPT (2021 release) incorporates the hadronic cascade mode based on the 2018 framework, to calculate $v_2$ in this beam energy region.
+By comparing their predictions, we assess the robustness of the observed NCQ scaling, and test how well current transport approaches can capture the evolution of collectivity and the transition between hadronic and partonic dynamics.
+Therefore, the paper is structured as follows: we first outline the key features of the transport model and its application at low collision energies, then present the detailed calculations and comparison with experimental measurements, and finally discuss the implications for our understanding of the QCD phase structure at high baryon density.